 In this section, we list the class-specific cards that are important for you as a Shaman.

 - Lightning Bolt - Priority = MEDIUM: Lightning Bolt serves as a cheap removal spell and doubles up as a burst finisher for many Shaman decks.

 - Lightning Storm - Priority = HIGH: Lightning Storm is your key AoE tool for catching up on the board when you fall behind.
-However, now Shaman is more capable of playing a proactive strategy where they try to dominate the board, so having two Lightning Storms in your deck is less essential.
+However, it is less essential for proactive Shaman decks that aim to dominate the board from start to finish.